-As environmental authorities identified under the Planning and Development (SEA) Regulations, as amended, the following authorities were sent SEA scoping notices indicating that submissions or observations in relation to the scope and level of detail of the information to be included in the environmental report could be made to the Council: Department of Agriculture, Food and the Marine; Department of Arts, Heritage and the Gaeltacht; Department of Communications, Energy and Natural Resources; Department of the Environment, Community and Local Government; Environmental Protection Agency; Carlow County Council; Laois County Council; Tipperary County Council; Waterford County Council; and Wexford County Council.
+All relevant environmental authorities1 identified under the SEA Regulations as amended, were sent SEA scoping notices by the Council indicating that submissions or observations in relation to the scope and level of detail of the information to be included in the environmental report could be made to the Council.

-Furthermore, submissions were made on the Draft Masterplan and SEA Environmental Report while they were on public display and these resulted in updates being made to the SEA documents (see Section 3).
+Furthermore, submissions were made on the Proposed Variation and SEA Environmental Report while they were on public display and these resulted in updates being made to the SEA documents (see Section 3).